 Difference Between Revenue vs Turnover

 Revenue and Turnover are often used interchangeably, and in many contexts, they also mean the same.
-For example, assets and inventory are turned over when they flow through a business either by the sale of assets or outliving their useful lives.
-When these assets generate income by sales, it is termed as revenue.
+For example, assets and inventory are turned over when they flow through a business either by selling assets or outliving their useful lives.
+When these assets generate income by sales, it is termed Revenue.
 Turnover can also refer to business activities that are not necessarily involved with sales, for example, employee turnover.

 In this article, we look at Revenue vs. Turnover in detail.